py-why/dowhy/docs/source/user_guide/gcm_based_inference/customizing_model_assignment.rst

 For root nodes such as :math:`X`, the distribution :math:`P_x` is modeled using a stochastic model.
 Non-root nodes such as :math:`Y` are modelled using a *conditional* stochastic model.
-DoWhy's gcm package defines corresponding interfaces for both, namely :class:`~dowhy.gcm.graph.StochasticModel` and :class:`~dowhy.gcm.graph.ConditionalStochasticModel`.
+DoWhy's gcm package defines corresponding interfaces for both, namely :class:`~dowhy.gcm.causal_mechanisms.StochasticModel` and :class:`~dowhy.gcm.causal_mechanisms.ConditionalStochasticModel`.

-The gcm package also provides ready-to-use implementations, such as :class:`~dowhy.gcm.stochastic_models .ScipyDistribution` or :class:`~dowhy.gcm.stochastic_models.BayesianGaussianMixtureDistribution` for :class:`~dowhy.gcm.graph.StochasticModel`, and :class:`~dowhy.gcm.fcms.AdditiveNoiseModel` for :class:`~dowhy.gcm.graph.ConditionalStochasticModel`.
+The gcm package also provides ready-to-use implementations, such as :class:`~dowhy.gcm.stochastic_models .ScipyDistribution` or :class:`~dowhy.gcm.stochastic_models.BayesianGaussianMixtureDistribution` for :class:`~dowhy.gcm.causal_mechanisms.StochasticModel`, and :class:`~dowhy.gcm.causal_mechanisms.AdditiveNoiseModel` for :class:`~dowhy.gcm.causal_mechanisms.ConditionalStochasticModel`.

 Knowing that, we can now start to manually assign causal models to nodes according to our needs.
 Say, we know from domain knowledge, that our root node X follows a normal distribution.
 In this